 Template SR.02.01 is only applicable in relation to RFF/MAP from undertakings consolidated according to Article 335, paragraph 1, (a), (b) and (c) of Delegated Regulation (EU) 2015/35, when method 1 (Accounting consolidation–based method) is used, either exclusively or in combination with method 2 (Deduction and aggregation method).

-The ‘Solvency II value’ column (C0010) shall be completed using the valuation principles set out in the Directive 2009/138/EC, Delegated Regulation (EU) 2015/35, Solvency 2 Technical Standards and Guidelines.
+The ‘Solvency II value’ column (C0010) shall be completed using the valuation principles set out in the Directive 2009/138/EC, Delegated Regulation (EU) 2015/35, Technical Standards issued under Directive 2009/138/EC and EIOPA Guidelines.

 With regards to the ‘Statutory accounts value’ column (C0020), recognition and valuation methods are the ones used by groups in their statutory accounts in accordance with the local GAAP or IFRS if accepted as local GAAP.
 This column is by default mandatory.
 In the specific cases where the group does not produce official financial statements according to local GAAP or IFRS the specific situation should be discussed with the group supervisor.
 In template SR.02.01 this column is only applicable if the development of financial statements by RFF is required by national law.